100s of Free Management Dissertation Topics and Titles

 Research Aim: This research will use social capital theory as its theoretical foundation to explore the impact of relational leadership on social alignment between business and IT executives.
 The relational model will study the factors of integrated knowledge, information security system effectiveness, and organisational performance.
 This research will use empirical techniques.

 Research Aim: The research will use the DeLone and McLean Information Success Model to analyse if productivity software implemented in an organisation can improve its performance.
-However, the research will also evaluate the model and will propose modifications in order to include transformational leadership as a mediating factor in the information success model.
+However, the research will also evaluate the model and propose modifications to include transformational leadership as a mediating factor in the information success model.
 The research will be quantitative in nature.

 Research Aim: This research will help explain the challenges that managers and the entire leadership of an organisation face when implementing an advanced information system.
 Bringing a change in a company is challenging, and throw in a technology to implement, the process becomes even more challenging.
-This study will explore in detail all related challenges through a quantitative research.
+This study will explore in detail all related challenges through quantitative research.

 Organisational Culture and International Business Dissertation Topics

 Research Aim: The purpose of this research is two-fold.
 The research will analyse the relationship between the supervisor’s job insecurity and subordinates’ work engagement using a mediator and a moderator.
 The research will first examine the mediating role of subordinate’s pro-social voice between supervisor job insecurity and subordinates’ work engagement.
-Next, the research will examine the moderating role of organisational culture between the supervisor’s job insecurity and sub-ordinates’ pro-social voice.
+Next, the research will examine the moderating role of organisational culture between the supervisor’s job insecurity and sub-ordinates pro-social voice.
 The research will be conducted through quantitative techniques.